 - Also known for Hitler’s balcony speech in 1938

 Heldenplatz (Heroes’ Square) began life in the early 1800s.
-French troops demolished part of the city’s fortifications and the authorities subsequently decided to leave the space so created as an open area.
+French troops demolished part of the city’s fortifications and the authorities subsequently decided to leave the space so created as a large open area.

 The square’s dimensions and content have changed with time, though, as various prestigious building projects went up in or around the area.